wolfSSL/wolfTPM/src/fwtpm/README.md

 The responder generates a fresh P-384 identity keypair at startup (used for `GET_PUBK`/`KEY_EXCHANGE` signing); the private key never leaves `fwtpm_server` memory and the stack copy is zeroed with `wc_ForceZero` after handoff to the responder context.
+In TCG mode, the server prints the public half during startup so the local test harness can pass it to the requester through the responder-key pinning API.
+This process-owned log is a test bootstrap channel, not a substitute for authenticated device provisioning.

 End-to-end coverage runs via the same script that drives real silicon: